New Mexico: Historic heritage

 Owing to its millennia of habitation and over two centuries of Spanish colonial rule, New Mexico features a significant number of sites with historical and cultural significance.
 Forty-six locations across the state are listed by the U.S. National Register of Historic Places, the 18th highest of any state.

 New Mexico has nine of the country's 84 national monuments, which are sites federally protected by presidential proclamation; this is the second-highest number after Arizona.
 The monuments include some of the earliest to have been created: El Morro and Gila Cliff Dwellings, proclaimed in 1906 and 1907, respectively; both preserve the state's ancient indigenous heritage.

 New Mexico is one of 20 states with a UNESCO World Heritage Site, and among only eight with more than one.
 Excluding sites shared between states, New Mexico has the most World Heritage Sites in the country, with three exclusively within its territory.

+Other

+Since 1970, New Mexico Magazine has had a standing feature, One of Our 50 Is Missing, which relates often humorous anecdotes about instances in which people elsewhere do not realize New Mexico is a state, confuse it with the nation of Mexico, or otherwise mistake it as being a foreign country.
+The state's license plates say "New Mexico USA", so as to avoid confusion with Mexico, which it borders to the southwest.
+New Mexico is the only state that specifies "USA" on its license plates.